autonomous019/entanglement-medicine/README.md

 <h3>Infoceuticals:</h3>

 Infoceuticals is the information copy of medicinal substances non-locally to another object from the original, a copy of it's structural data through quantum entanglement to a target site.
-An overview is in this translation of a <a href="https://github.com/autonomous019/entanglement-medicine/blob/main/teleportation%20of%20vaccine%20properties.odt?raw=true">Teleportation Properties of Vaccines (Телепортация свойств вакцин) </a> by Krasnobryzhev V.G. (Краснобрыжев В.Г.) in 2009
+An overview is in this translation of a <a href="https://github.com/autonomous019/entanglement-medicine/blob/main/teleportation%20of%20vaccine%20properties.odt?raw=true">Teleportation Properties of Vaccines (Телепортация свойств вакцин) </a> by Krasnobryzhev V.G. (Краснобрыжев В.Г.) in 2009, these findings were confirmed in the experiments of Surinov et al (2017), also see the other research articles below validating this research area.

 • B.P.
-Surinov1, K.G.
-Hachumova2, E.P.
-Germanov3, A.A.
-Fedorenko3, (2017)  Information Pharmacology- Replication of Information Copies of Drug Substances in Aquatic Vehicles IJUS International Journal of Unconventional Science Issue E2, pp. 3-9, 2017 http://www.unconv-science.org/en/e2/surinov/
+Surinov, K.G.
+Hachumova, E.P.
+Germanov, A.A.
+Fedorenko, (2017)  Information Pharmacology- Replication of Information Copies of Drug Substances in Aquatic Vehicles IJUS International Journal of Unconventional Science Issue E2, pp. 3-9, 2017 http://www.unconv-science.org/en/e2/surinov/

 • Benveniste, J., A¨issa, J., Jurgens, P., Hsueh, W. Specificity of the digitized molecular signal.
 FASEB Journal, 12:A412, 1998.